varshithdupati/varshithdupati.github.io/README.md

 <br/>

 ## License
 This project is released under the `MIT License`.
-That means you’re free to use, modify, and distribute the code, but you do so at your own risk.
+That means you're free to use, modify, and distribute the code, but you do so at your own risk.